Becoming an IBCLC … without being an RN

 Understanding IBCLE (which is the accrediting board that certifies IBCLCs), is important too.
 Here is a quick review of the Pathways that you can take to gain access to sit for the exam:

 If this is intriguing but you are still like OMG.
 Let’s chat.
 Working with someone who can help coach you through this, cheer you on when it is hard?
 That is priceless and I can’t wait to do that for you and the rest of the upcoming leaders of this field!
+As I stated above, even with the hours with La Leche and seeking midwives and providers who were willing to supervise my hours (which I could only do since I was a Certified Lactation Counselor with a private practice), paying a “mini mentor” to help me through my learning and be a seasoned professional to use as a sounding board was the most important part of what I did to get here and be GOOD at my job from the “start”.

 THERE IS ALWAYS MORE ROOM AT THE TABLE.